CloudinitFrance/cognito-api/README.md

 CognitoApi is an authentication and user management api based on the solid AWS Cognito service.
 It will let's you build your applications without thinking about the authentication part.

+A detailed documentation and a dedicated website about this project with a lot of material is located here: [CognitoApi](https://cognito-api.com).

 The key features of CognitoApi are:

 - **Security**: The solution is very secure and uses MFA (Multi Factor Authentication) which adds an important security layer to your apps.